 How to buy Tretinoin and Retinol?
 Does their packaging matter?

 Retinol/Tretinoin packaging is literally everything, which surprisingly very few people know of & I really want you to be a pro when choosing or using your product.
 Air Exposure means retinol death.
 So read on,

 There are 4 types of packaging in the market.

 - Tubes (Best)

 - Pump bottles (Better)

 - Jars (NAH)

 Tubes are undoubtedly the best & the safest form to use any of the Retinoids.
 If you can’t find those, you can go for Pump bottle packaging but beware of the Jars with those big lids.
 They literally don’t make sense.

 Does storage condition also matter?
 Very much!

-Retinoids are not a stable ingredient in nature & perhaps they like staying in cool, dark places.
-Quite away from Sunlight, (almost like a vampire) to extend & maintain its shelf life.
+Retinoids are not a stable ingredient in nature and perhaps they like staying in cool, dark places.
+Quite away from Sunlight to extend and maintain its shelf life.
 Hence, your bathroom cabinets could be a good place.